data-ohio/introductory-data-science/1/4/intro_pandas.md

 You can load it into a python session with

     import pandas as pd
-It is not as user-friendly as the `datascience` library we saw in {numref}`sec:intro_python`, but it can do more things, some of which we need to be able to do in {numref}`sec:wrangling` and later.
+It is not as user-friendly as the `datascience` library we saw in {numref}`sec:intro_python`, but it can do more things.
+If you need to convert a `datascience.Table` to a `pandas.DataFrame`, you can use this function:

+	import pandas as pd
+	def tbl2df(tbl):
+	    """Return a pandas.DataFrame version of the input datascience.Table""" return pd.DataFrame({x : tbl.column(x) for x in tbl.labels})

 Our readings are from [Learning Data Science](http://www.textbook.ds100.org/) {cite}`DATA100text` and mostly teach us how to use `pandas` to do the things we already learned to do with `datascience` in {numref}`sec:organize`.
 - [6.
 Working With Dataframes Using pandas](http://www.textbook.ds100.org/ch/06/pandas_intro.html)
   * [6.1.
 Subsetting](http://www.textbook.ds100.org/ch/06/pandas_subsetting.html)